ashish-kamboj/Data-Science/Heart Disease Classification/README.md

 - number of major vessels (0-3) colored by flourosopy
 - thal: 3 = normal; 6 = fixed defect; 7 = reversable defect

+Heart disease = 1 means the person doesn’t have heart disease Heart disease = 2 means the person has heart disease

 ## Model Building
 Build Decision Tree for classifying patients with Heart disease or not